thirtycapital/hanger/README.md

 ##### CONFIGURATION

-- Create a database on Mysql/MariaDB and an user with full permition only for the database that will receive the Hanger's metadata.
+- Create a database on Mysql/MariaDB and an user with full permition only for the database that will receive Hanger's metadata.

 ```
 # Example to run using Mysql/MariaDB root/admin user